-The College of Social Work is strongly committed to the values and ethics of the social work profession as indicated by the National Association of Social Workers (NASW).
-The NASW core values include service, social justice, dignity and worth of the person, importance of human relationships, integrity, and competence.
+The College of Social Work is strongly committed to the values and ethics of the social work profession as indicated by the National Association of Social Workers.
+The NASW core values include: service, social justice, the dignity and worth of the person, the importance of human relationship, integrity, competence, human rights, and scientific inquiry.
 The College of Social Work does not discriminate against applicants, students, or employees on the basis of age, class, color, creed, disability, ethnicity, family structure, gender, gender identity, marital status, national origin, political orientation, race, religion, sex, or sexual orientation.
-We expect all College of Social Work staff, faculty, and students to endeavor to provide an affirming environment that is anti-oppressive and supports individuals' backgrounds and lived experiences, including the use of preferred names and pronouns.
+We expect all social work staff, faculty, and students to endeavor to provide an affirming environment that is anti-oppressive and supports individuals' backgrounds and lived experiences, including the use of preferred names and pronouns.